Parenting From The Heart

 It wasn’t just soccer.
 Most of the activities my kids have been in played out this way.

 Because we want our children to see their commitments until the end, our children had to finish out the seasons of the activities they didn’t like.
-Because of this, we did our best at explaining the value of follow-through.
+Because of this, we did our best to explain the value of problem-solving and follow-through.
 We talked to the kids about how they loved soccer or “playing music” (piano).
 We even resorted to bribing our kids with ice cream afterwards.

 Related reading: How to end power struggles with your strong-willed child